Non Discrimination Testing

 While it is easy to overlook, nondiscrimination testing is an essential piece of a company’s compliance requirements.
 If an employer does not perform this annual testing or does not adequately follow the steps necessary for this testing, it could lead to some hefty consequences, including losing their ability to offer pre-tax welfare benefits to their employees.
 HR Service, Inc. helps relieve that stress by performing this annual test in a timely and affordable manner.
 No matter what type of benefits your company offers, HR Service, Inc. can ensure that your company is following the IRS testing requirements.

-Section 125 Premium only Plan (POP) Including HSAs
+Section 125 Premium only Plan (POP) /Cafeteria Plans – Including HSAs

 Contributions and Benefits Test